High Ferroelectricity: First Method for Production of Bulk SnTiO3

 Advantages

-• First method for the preparation of bulk SnTiO3
+• First bulk production method for SnTiO3.

-• Ferroelectric random-access memory (FeRAM)
+• Ferroelectric random-access memory (FeRAM) for data storage.

-• Tunable capacitors
+• Tunable capacitors for frequency control in electronics.

-• Piezoelectric for ultrasound imaging
+• Piezoelectric materials for ultrasound imaging.

-• Electro-optical elements for data storage
+• Electro-optical elements for high-speed data storage and transmission.

 Patent Information